2023 Conference

 The 2023 Michigan Pre-College and Youth Outreach 15th Annual Conference will be taking place in-person and livestreamed on October 20, 2023 at Wayne State University, Detroit, MI!

-The 2023 conference will take place at the Wayne State University Student Center, located at 5221 Gullen Mall, Detroit, MI.
-Free parking is available at 450 W. Palmer, Detroit, MI.
+The 2023 conference will take place at the Wayne State University Student Center.
+Please park at 450 W. Palmer, Detroit MI.
+Then you will follow the signs for the Student Center.

-The date of the conference is Friday, October 20, and it will take place from 8:00 – 4:30 PM.
-A hot breakfast will be served at 8:00 AM, and the Keynote Speaker will begin at 10:20 AM.
+The conference will occur on Friday, October 20 from 8:00 – 4:30 PM.
+A hot breakfast will be served at 8:00 AM with welcome remarks.
+The first session of speakers will begin at 9:00 AM, followed by the Keynote Speaker at 10:20 AM.

 Here is a link to our FAQ document and the conference schedule at a glance.